List of awards and nominations received by Vyjayanthimala

-Vyjayanthimala is a former Bollywood and Kollywood actress who also appears in Tollywood and Bengali films.
-With the multilingual film Vazhkai, Jeevitham and Bahar, she was introduced into the world of cinema by A. V. Meiyappan and discovered by M. V. Raman.
+Vyjayanthimala is a former Bollywood and Kollywood actress who also appeared in Tollywood and Bengali films.
+With the multilingual films Vazhkai, Jeevitham and Bahar, she was introduced into the world of cinema by A. V. Meiyappan and discovered by M. V. Raman.
 She achieved stardom with the blockbuster Nagin (1954).
-After the success of that films, her career later focused more on Bollywood films where most of her films was commercially successful besides being received well by critics.
-She also occasionally made appearances in Tamil films where she was also regarded as one of the successful actresses in the industry.
-Beside her ability as an actress, she was also accomplish dancer who introduced semi-classical dance in Bollywood films and predated the concept of item number.
-Furthermore, she was the first South Indian actress who becomes a national star which paved the way for other South Indian actress to foray into Bollywood.
+After the success of those films, her career later focused more on Hindi films where most of her films were commercially successful besides being received well by critics.
+She occasionally made appearances in Tamil films where she is also regarded as one of the most successful actresses.
+Besides her ability as an actress, she is also an accomplished dancer who introduced semi-classical dances in Bollywood films and predated the concept of item numbers.
+Furthermore, she was the first South Indian actress who became a national star which paved the way for other South Indian actresses to foray into Bollywood.

-In addition of acting recognition, Vyjayanthimala also receive some honors for her achievement in classical dance where she was a trained Bharata Natyam dancer.
-Apart from acting in film she was also occasionally perform her dance show in al over the India and abroad.
+In addition to acting recognition, Vyjayanthimala also received some honors for her achievements in classical dancing where she is a trained Bharata Natyam dancer.
+Apart from acting in films she has also occasionally performed for her dance shows all over India and abroad.

-Acting Awards
+Acting awards

 Apsara Film & Television Producers Guild Awards

 The Apsara Film & Television Producers Guild Awards is presented by the Bollywood film industry to honour and recognize the professional excellence of their peers.
 Vyjayanthimala has received one special award for her contribution for Bollywood film industry.

-Akkineni International Foundation Award
+Akkineni International Foundation Awards

-The ANR National Award is an annual award to recognize people for their lifetime achievements and contributions to the Indian film industry.
-The award was instituted in the honour of actor Akkineni Nageswara Rao which was equivalent to Dadasaheb Phalke Award.
-Vyjayanthimala had won the ANR National Award in 2008.
-She was selected by the 3 member of jury which include T. Subbarami Reddy, D. Ramanaidu and Boney Kapoor.
+The ANR National Award is an annual award, instituted in the honour of actor Akkineni Nageswara Rao, to recognize people for their lifetime achievements and contributions to the Indian film industry.
+Vyjayanthimala received the ANR National Award in 2008.
+She was selected by a jury consisting of T. Subbarami Reddy, D. Ramanaidu and Boney Kapoor.
 The award carries ₹ 4 lakhs in cash, memento and citation.
 She received the award from Y. S. Rajasekhara Reddy, the then Chief Minister of Andhra Pradesh, at an event was held at Jubilee Hills.

-Bengal Film Journalists' Association Award
+Bengal Film Journalists' Association Awards

 The Bengal Film Journalists' Association Awards is the oldest Association of Film critics in India, founded in 1937, by the inspiration and determination of the handful of pioneers amongst the then thin section of scribes that were drawn to film journalism with a lofty mission to serve the developing film journalism and film industry.
 Vyjayanthimala has won two Best Actress awards in the Hindi film category.

-Bollywood Movie Award
+Bollywood Movie Awards

 The Bollywood Movie Awards was an annual film award ceremony held between 1999 and 2007 celebrating films and actors from the Bollywood film industry based in Mumbai, India.
 Vyjayanthimala received the lifetime achievement award in 2005 for her contribution to Hindi films.